 4 hours | Dublin | DUB-250

-There's a touch of the Irish in all of us!
-Visit EPIC, The Irish Emigration Museum, where a souvenir passport acts as your map on a self-guided tour through 20 impressive galleries with interactive displays to experience the culture and genealogy of this lively community.
-Conclude with a panoramic drive.
+Visit EPIC, The Irish Emigration Museum, on a self-guided tour through 20 galleries with interactive displays to experience the culture and genealogy of the Irish community.
+Conclude with a panoramic driving through Dublin.

 An Evening of Irish Song and Dance at Abbey Tavern